 2. Darwin’s Frog

-Another amazing animal discovered on Darwin’s voyage was Darwin’s frog.
-A distinct behavior of this species is that males will swallow their freshly hatched babies until they are grown.
-They are known as “one of nature’s most extreme dads.”
+Here’s another amazing animal that was discovered on Darwin’s voyage; Darwin’s frog.
+A distinct behavior of this species is that males will swallow their freshly hatched babies until they are grown!
+Don’t be alarmed!
+This might sound a bit brutal, but it’s actually to keep them safe!
+These frogs are aptly known as “one of nature’s most extreme dads.”

 Learn More: Smithsonian Magazine